JazZyzJ/Leaf_Recognition/README.md

   --output_name resnet50d_effnetb4_ens.csv
 ```

 Outputs are saved under `submissions/`.
-Custom weight files can be provided via `--weights_pattern` or a
+Custom weight files can be provided via `--weights-pattern` or a
 comma-separated list passed to the same flag; repeat `--config` and `--weights-pattern` to ensemble different experiments.

 ## Experiment logging